THE FIRST DISTRIBUTED MUSEUM

 MICRO’s venue partners are hospitals, transit hubs, developers and more: people and organizations who want to make a difference, and share the adventure of science with their community.

-MICRO was founded in 2016 by computational ecologist Amanda Schochet and producer Charles Philipp.
+MICRO was founded in 2016 by Amanda Schochet, a former computational ecologist, and Charles Philipp, a media producer.

 Creative Direction and Design